KevinCathcart/Orleans.Streams.RabbitMqStreamProvider/README.md

 # Orleans.Streams.RabbitMqStreamProvider
 Orleans persistent stream provider for RabbitMQ.
-This provider is reliable by default, thus ACKing messages only after they are processed by a consumer.
+This provider is reliable by default, thus:
+* it ACKs messages only after they are processed by a consumer,
+* it uses durable queues
+* it uses persistent messages
+* it waits for publisher confirms (asynchronously, to avoid loss of throughput)

 ## Replaceable Components

 By replacing the Data Adapter, this provider supports mapping an Orleans message to an arbitrary RabbitMQ message, and mapping a RabbitMq message to arbitrary batches of Orleans messages.
 (One RabbitMQ message can be converted to messages on multiple different virtual streams.)
+When returning multiple batches, make sure to increment the sequence number and create a new sequence token for each batch.

 This is especially useful for consuming messages that came from a non-Orleans source, or sending messages that will be consumed by a non-Orleans application.